SixArm/consulting-agreement/README.md

 Note: In general, a confidentiality agreement may be also known as a non-disclosure agreement ("NDA"), confidential disclosure agreement ("CDA"), proprietary information agreement ("PIA") or secrecy agreement ("SA").

+### Subcontractor Agreement

+A separate Subcontractor Agreement may describe any assignment, delegation, adjunct persons or organizations, etc.

+Otherwise, Parties shall not assign subcontractors without prior written approval by all Parties.

 ### Non-Compete Agreement